Bookrage001/osc/resources/docs/user-guide/widgets-specifics/sliders.md

 #### `noPip`
 - type: `boolean`
 - default: `false`
-- usage: set to true to hide the scale
+- usage: set to `true` to hide the scale

 #### `range`
 - type: `object`
 - default: `{"min":0,"max":1}`
 - usage: `range` defines the breakpoints of the fader's scale
     - keys can be percentages and/or `min` / `max`
-    - values can be numbers or object if a custom label is needed
+    - values can be `number` or `object` if a custom label is needed
 - example:
 ```js
 range: {